 Roles and permissions have nothing to do with a person’s hierarchy in a company.
 Don’t insist on having an actively used admin account everywhere because you are the CEO.
 In other words: don’t let your ego dictate your permissions.

 Make regular security sweeps.
 Organizations change quickly and forgetting to remove someone from a project is not uncommon.
 Security sweeps ensure that everything is current and secured.
 On the website, we do a quick sweep every couple of months.
 If a user with the author role hasn’t written any posts for a while we’ll make them a contributor.
-If they start writing again they’ll let us know and we can me a decision about the update then.
+If they start writing again they’ll let us know and we can make a decision about the update then.

 We built the multi-user feature from the ground up based on interviews conducted by our UX team.
 We solved the most common cases that came up and we think we’ve made something that every user will enjoy.
 We’ll continue to listen to feedback and improve this corner of MyKinsta, just like we have improved other systems.

-We’re particularly interested in catering to the needs of agencies, if you have any thoughts, ideas or comments let us know.
-Log into MyKinsta or grab one of our plans now to get started.
+We’re particularly interested in catering to the needs of agencies.
+If you have any thoughts, ideas, or comments, let us know.
+Log in to MyKinsta or grab one of our plans now to get started.
 Multi-user is enabled on all our plans out-of-the-box.